Tap to get financing

 SBA 504 Loans

 SBA 504 loans, which are intended for the purchase and construction of owner-occupied commercial real estate (and can’t be used for working capital), often have significantly lower interest rates than SBA 7(a) loans.
-However, 504 loans have the strictest credit requirements of any SBA loan, with a minimum credit score requirement of 680.
+The minimum credit score requirement of 615 is lower than many other SBA loans because the real estate or equipment is used as collateral for the loan.

 Related Questions